Basic Throwing Mechanics

 By Tim Wall MS/ATC

-Proper Basic Throwing Mechanics
+Mastering Basic Baseball Throwing Mechanics

 JOI Rehab clinicians have the most experience in the Jacksonville Area for treating baseball athletes with throwing injuries and biomechanics.
+A good throwing program can certainly prevent injuries and keep you playing the sport you love!

 Baseball Injuries to the elbow and shoulder